-Serious researchers are closer to discovering evidence for precise mechanisms of epigenetic transgenerational inheritance.
-It’s well past time that other researchers performing studies like Burying human transgenerational epigenetic evidence take their work seriously enough to truly investigate human evidence for epigenetic transgenerational inheritance.
+Researchers are closer to discovering evidence for precise mechanisms of epigenetic transgenerational inheritance.
+It’s well past time that other researchers performing studies like Burying human transgenerational epigenetic evidence turn things around, take their work seriously, and truly investigate human evidence for epigenetic transgenerational inheritance.

 What are more important funding priorities than such human studies?

 https://www.nature.com/articles/s41598-019-38741-1 “Environmental Toxicant Induced Epigenetic Transgenerational Inheritance of Prostate Pathology and Stromal-Epithelial Cell Epigenome and Transcriptome Alterations: Ancestral Origins of Prostate Disease”